 User buttons are software buttons, controls used in Ganz CORTROL Client and Ganz CORTROL Mobile for manual event triggering: upon clicking or tapping a user button, the action associated with it is triggered.
-The action, the user button itself, and the rule that makes the user button work are all pre-configured via Ganz CORTROL Console; see corresponding sections of the server management manual for details.
+The action, the user button itself and the rule that makes the user button work are all pre-configured via Ganz CORTROL Console; see corresponding sections of the server management manual for details.

 If you are connected to a server that has configured user buttons and your user account has permissions to use them, the buttons will be available in the app.
-To access them, tap the main menu and choose the User buttons.
-Then, choose the button you want to use and tap it: the associated action will be triggered and you will receive a confirmation at the bottom of the screen.
+To access them, tap the main menu and choose User buttons (vertical view) or simply tap the corresponding button on the top panel (horizontal screen orientation).
+Then, choose the button you want to use and tap it: the associated action will be triggered and you will receive a confirmation in the bottom of the screen.